Foreign researchers and their families visitting and living in Poland can access the Polish state-funded healthcare services:

 Insurance of family members

-In Poland, an insured employee has an obligation to report his/her family members to be covered by the health insurance under their employment contract, provided that the family member is not insured on a different basis.
+In Poland, an insured employee has an obligation to report his/her family membersto be covered by the health insurance under their employment contract.
 The family members are children and spouses, as well as parents and grandparents on condition that they live in a common household with the employee.
-In order to register your family members, you need to give their personal data to your employer.
+In order to report the family members, their personal data have to be given to the employer.
 If you change employers, you have to report your family members to the new employer.
 Adding family members does not result in paying additional or higher contributions.

 However, only certain groups of foreigners can sign the voluntary NFZ agreement and these are among others: